WebsiteBeaver/CordovaCall/README.md

 If you're using WebRTC, you might call `pc.createOffer` in the success callback of [`sendCall`](#sendcall).
 The best place to call [`connectCall`](#connectcall) is in `pc.onaddstream`.

+Note: In iOS, CallKit does not provide a UI when creating a call via [`sendCall`](#sendcall).
+Your app should handle this by providing a 'in-call' UI.
+This UI can be accessed from within the incoming call connected UI provided by CallKit by clicking on the provider app icon [`setIcon`](#setIcon)

 ## Make A Call From Recents

 ```javascript